 When you’ve been told you have a human papillomavirus (HPV) infection or had a questionable Pap smear, you may need a colposcopy.
 At Capital Women’s Care - Bethesda, the team of highly trained professionals can perform your colposcopy and treat your condition.
-With the help of Dr. Lewis Townsend, Dr. John Gschwend, or Dr. Deena Kleinerman, you can have this procedure and get the best gynecological care possible.
+With the help of Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, and Morgan Wilkerson, PA-C, you can have this procedure and get the best gynecological care possible.
 If you live in or around Bethesda, Maryland and need a colposcopy, look no further than the team at Capital Women’s Care - Bethesda.
 Call our office to schedule your appointment.

 A colposcopy is a procedure that allows your gynecologist to get a thorough view of your cervix and vagina through a magnifying device called a colposcope.
 The colposcope not only provides an enlarged image for your doctor to look at it, but it also shines a light into the vagina so your doctor can see clearly.

 If any abnormal signs are present, your doctor takes a biopsy, or a sample of tissue, to look at under a microscope.
 In general, the whole colposcopy procedure is easy and can be done right in the office.

 The team at Capital Women’s Care - Bethesda may recommend you have a colposcopy if you had a pelvic exam or Pap smear that showed abnormalities.
 A colposcopy allows your doctor to have a clearer image of your vagina and cervix than is possible through a regular pelvic exam and to determine if there are suspicious cellular growths.